How Much Weight Should You Be Losing and How Fast?

 Why Is 1-2 Pounds a Week the Best Healthy Weight Loss Rate?

 According to general health recommendations, an adult should consume about 2,000 calories daily.
-If your diet is well-balanced, this amount of food should provide you with a healthy nutrition and help maintain your weight.
+If your diet is well-balanced, this amount of food should provide you with healthy nutrition and help maintain your weight.
 Cutting your calories under 1,500 isn’t advisable unless the person has some specific health concerns or leads a very ‘inactive’ lifestyle.

 This means that on average, a healthy weight loss program should cut calories by 500 a day max.
 This will amount to 3,500 calories a week, which amounts to the lost weight of about 1-2 pounds.